oekosheri/GB_code/README.md

 This code produces a final structure to be read in [LAMMPS](https://lammps.sandia.gov/).

 # Structure
-There are two main scripts: [_csl_generator.py_](./csl_generator.py) and [_gb_generator.py_](./csl_generator.py) which you need to use in this order to produce the final gb structure.
+There are two main scripts: [_csl_generator.py_](./csl_generator.py) and [_gb_generator.py_](./csl_generator.py) which you need to use in this order to produce the final grain boundary (GB) structure.
-In this description I will explain the steps to use the code in the Terminal and I have also attached two _jupyter notebooks_ ([Usage_of_GB_code.ipynb](./Usage_of_GB_code.ipynb), [Dichromatic_pattern_CSL_.ipynb](./Dichromatic_pattern_CSL_.ipynb)) which describe how the code be can be accessed and used in the notebboks by various examples.
+In this description I will explain the steps to use the code in the Terminal and I have also attached two _jupyter notebooks_ ([Usage_of_GB_code.ipynb](./Usage_of_GB_code.ipynb), [Dichromatic_pattern_CSL_.ipynb](./Dichromatic_pattern_CSL_.ipynb)) which describe how the code be can be accessed and used in the notebooks by various examples.

 # Usage
-To pick a grain boundary (GB) 5 degrees of freedom need to be fixed: rotation axis, rotation angle and GB plane orientation.
+To pick a grain boundary 5 degrees of freedom need to be fixed: rotation axis, rotation angle and GB plane orientation.
 We start by choosing only an axis, say a low index [1, 1, 1] and list the possibilities for the angle (sigma).
 Once you pick these and additionally a basis, a CSL minimal cell will be created and you can see a list of possible GB plane orientations within the CSL that you can pick from.
 In the jupyter notebooks, [Usage_of_GB_code.ipynb](./Usage_of_GB_code.ipynb), example criteria have been